A note on homologically smooth connected cochain DG algebras: two main theorems

-Assume that $A$ is a connected DG algebra such that $H(A)$ is a left Noetherian graded algebra with finite global dimension.
-It is easy to prove that $\mathrm{D}^f(A)=\mathrm{D}^c(A)$ (see \cite[Corollary 3.7]{MW2}) by using the existence of Eilenberg-Moore resolution.
 Both Example \ref{ex1} in the last section and \cite[Example 3.12]{MW2} show that the condition that $H(A)$ is a left Noetherian graded algebra with finite global dimension is much stronger than the condition that $A$ is homologically smooth.
-A natural question is whether $\mathrm{D}^f(A)=\mathrm{D}^c(A)$ is still right under the latter weaker condition.
+A natural question is whether $\mathrm{D_{fg}}(A)=\mathrm{D}^c(A)$ is still right under the latter weaker condition.
 We have the following theorem.

-\begin{thm} Let $A$ be a connected cochain DG algebra such that $H(A)$ is a Noetherian graded algebra.
-Then the following are equivalent:
+\begin{thm} Let $A$ be a Koszul connected cochain DG algebra such that $H(A)$ is a Noetherian graded algebra with a balanced dualizing complex.
+Then $A$ is homologically smooth if and only if $\mathrm{D}^c(A)=\mathrm{D_{fg}}(A)$. \end{thm}